-New Delhi: The national capital on Monday witnessed a misty morning with the air quality remaining in the 'very poor' category for the third straight day.
+New Delhi: The national capital on Saturday witnessed a misty morning with deteriorated air quality which was recorded in the 'very poor' category, after being 'poor' since Thursday.

-The minimum temperature was recorded at 15.3 degrees Celsius, three notches above the season's average, the weather office said.
+The minimum temperature was recorded at 12.7 degrees Celsius, the season's average, with the weather office predicting a clear day ahead.

-"The sky will be generally cloudy with mist in the morning and haze thereafter," an India Meteorological Department (IMD) official said.
+"The sky will be partly cloudy with mist in the morning," an India Meteorological Department (IMD) official said.

-According to the System of Air Quality and Weather Forecasting And Research (SAFAR), the overall air quality for Delhi was recorded in the 'very poor' category after the city enjoyed an improvement in the quality as it reached 'poor' on Thursday.
+According to the System of Air Quality and Weather Forecasting And Research (SAFAR), the overall air quality for Delhi on Saturday was recorded in the 'very poor' category after the city enjoyed an improvement in the quality as it reached 'poor' on Thursday.

-Sunday's maximum temperature settled at 29 degrees Celsius, a notch above the season's average, while the minimum temperature was recorded at 11 degrees Celsius, a notch below the season's average
+Friday's maximum temperature settled at 26.3 degrees Celsius a notch below the season's average, while the minimum temperature was recorded at 14.5 degrees Celsius, a notch above the season's average,